-All specifications are subject to change without notice.
+109 All specifications are subject to change without notice.

 Consult your Volvo dealer for information.

-Should you require more detailed information please contact your Volvo dealer.
+Should you require more detailed information please contact your Volvo dealer pg.

-pg.
 2 This manual deals with the operation and care of your Volvo

 Welcome to the world-wide family of Volvo owners.
 We trust that you will enjoy many years of safe driving in your Volvo, an automobile designed with your safety and comfort in mind.
-To ensure your satisfaction with this vehicle, we encourage you to familiarize yourself with the equipment descriptions, operating instructions, and maintenance requirements/ recommendations in this manual.
+To ensure your satisfaction with this vehicle, we encourage you to familiarize yourself with the equipment descriptions, operating instructions, and maintenance requirements/recommendations in this manual.
 We also urge you and your passengers to wear seat belts at all times in this (or any other) automobile.
-And of course, please do not operate a vehicle if you may be affected by alcohol, medication, or any impairment that could hinder your ability to drive.
+And, of course, please do not operate a vehicle if you may be affected by alcohol, medication, or any impairment that could hinder your ability to drive.

 Your Volvo is designed to meet all applicable safety and emission standards, as evidenced by the certification labels attached to the door opening sheet metal and on the left wheel housing in the engine compartment.
-For further information regarding these regulations, please contact your dealer.
+For information regarding these regulations, please contact your dealer.

 pg.
-3 Seat belts: "Something We Believe In"
+3 Seatbelts: "Something We Believe In"

-Despite our strongest recommendations, and your best intentions, not wearing a seat belt is like believing "It'll never happen to me!".
-Volvo urges you and all adult occupants of your car to wear seat belts and ensure that children are properly restrained, using an infant, car or booster seat determined by age, weight and height.
+Despite our strongest recommendation, and your best intentions, not wearing a seatbelt is like believing "it'll never happen to me!"
+Volvo urges you and all adult occupants of your car to wear seatbelts and ensure that children are properly restrained, using an infant or booster seat determined by age, weight and height.

-Fact: In every state and province, some type of child-restraint legislation has been passed.
-Additionally, most states and provinces have already made it mandatory for occupants of a car to use seat belts.
-So, urging you to "buckle up" is not just our recommendation - legislation in your state or province may mandate seat belt usage.
-The few seconds it takes to buckle up may one day allow you to say, "It's a good thing I was wearing my seat belt".
+Fact: In every state, some type of child-restraint legislation has been passed.
+Additionally, some states are seriously considering, or have already made it mandatory for occupants of a car to use seatbelts.

+So, urging you to 'buckle up' is not just our recommendation - it's becoming the law!
+The few seconds it takes to buckle up may one day allow you to say.
+"It's a good thing I was wearing my seatbelt."